fliphess/miicam/README.md

 Keep in mind that the issue tracker is not a helpdesk or community forum, but a bug tracker for an open source project.

-Keep in mind that the issue tracker is not a helpdesk or community website, but a bug tracker for an open source project.

 ## Need help?
 Want to help?
 Ideas? suggestions?